-With 10 divisions and diverse product lines, WVCO employs a variety of production environments.
-Some of company’s divisions use make-to-order, others use make-to-stock, and still others switch from one environment to another to meet customer demands.
-Most divisions are processoriented, but others are involved in discrete manufacturing.
+With ten divisions and diverse product lines, WVCO employs a variety of production environments.
+Some of the company’s divisions use make-to-order, others use make-to-stock, and still others switch from one environment to another to meet customer demands.
+Most divisions are process-oriented, but others are involved in discrete manufacturing.

 WVCO’s IT staff faced a major challenge because its legacy IT systems lacked the flexibility to handle the diverse types of manufacturing.
 To complicate matters, the company’s systems were batch-oriented and poorly integrated.

 Its information platform included large databases for accounting, sales, and manufacturing, none of which communicated well with the others.
 Some critical business data resided on individual PCs.
 “Our target was to provide a smarter, more meaningful, and more timely information platform,” said Gerald Nakamura, WVCO’s chief information officer.
 “We needed a centralized base of real-time information to help our executives make faster, better decisions.”
 WVCO saw its customers and suppliers as the critical bookends of its business and wanted an enterprise system that would meet the needs of both.
 “We needed to make procurement and dealing with our suppliers as easy as order fulfillment and customer service on the customer side,” Nakamura said.

 WVCO formed a team of ten managers to research, evaluate, and recommend a new system to the executive committee.
 Initially, the evaluation team considered incremental improvements to the existing systems but soon realized that a new enterprise system would offer far better payback.